 Moving down a notch in size, the Contemporary House (4 bedrooms) lives up to its name, with angular lines, clean white walls, and huge floor-to-ceiling sliding windows opening out onto a decked pool terrace and wooded horizons.
 The living room wows with high cement-grey eaves and polished screed floors; there's a gleaming white kitchen and candy-coloured bucket chairs around the long dining table.
 Bedrooms - similarly styled - include 2 doubles, 1 twin and 1 quadruple (with bunks) for kids, allowing for up to 10 guests.

 Medium Villas (for 6-7)

-Of the 3-bedroom villas, our top pick would be The Striped Huts: a diminutive version of the Striped House, with three cane-and-wood barns set around a central pool in a sandy 'garden'.
+Of the 3-bedroom villas, our top pick would be The Striped Huts: three cane-and-wood barns set around a central pool in a sandy 'garden'.
 As in the larger houses, the first barn contains the living-dining areas and (compact) kitchen, while the others house the bedrooms (master suite in one, two smaller rooms in the other).
 Interiors are clean, white, simple, charming.
 There's a slat-covered dining-chilling terrace and a few pine trees around the perimeter, but overall it's less shady than some other villas.

 Set deep in the pine woods, The Forest Cabins is the simplest and the most affordable of all the villas: a real back-to-nature experience.
 Its three compact wooden cabins, set on a raised wooden deck, house the cosy living-kitchen space, the master bedroom and a pair of smaller double bedrooms.
 Note that indoor dining space is limited to a small corner table; this is a summer house, and meals are designed to be taken outside on the shaded picnic-style tables; before adjourning to the glorious – and improbably blue – pool.